Axis-Fi/axis-core/design/FEATURES.md

     - For example, it makes the most sense for quote and payout token transfers to be performed at the level of `AuctionHouse`, while derivative token transfers be handled in the respective derivative module (due to potential variations in behaviour and conditions)
 - Third-parties will mainly interact with the auction and derivative modules

+## Security Considerations

+- The goal is for the protocol to be permissionless and community-owned, which alters the security considerations
+- The functions that solvers interact with (for off-chain computation and/or bid storage) will need to be permissioned
+    - This would likely that the form of a whitelist of addresses that can call the function
+- Auctions should only be administered by the owner